 - Mode of service of notice, summons or order. — (1) Any notice, summons, order or other document required or authorized to be sent or served either:—

-- by delivering it to the person to or on whom it is to be sent or served; or
+- by delivering it to the person to or on whom it is to be sent or served.

-- by leaving it at the ordinary or last known place of abode of the person or in the case of a company at its registered office; or
+- by leaving it at the ordinary or last known place of abode of the person or in the case of a company at its registered office.

-- by forwarding it by post addressed to that person at his ordinary or last known place of abode, or in the case of company at its office; or
+- by forwarding it by post addressed to that person at his ordinary or last known place of abode, or in the case of company at its office.

-- by delivering it to some person one the premises to which it relates or (except in the case of a document being a summons), if there is no person on the premises to whom it can be delivered, by affixing it on some conspicuous part of the premises; or
+- by delivering it to some person one the premises to which it relates or (except in the case of a document being a summons), if there is no person on the premises to whom it can be delivered, by affixing it on some conspicuous part of the premises.

 - without prejudice to the foregoing provision of this sub-rule, where the property to which the document relates is a place of business of the person to or on whom it is to be sent or served by leaving it or forwarding it by post addressed to that person at the said place of business.